kyratrades/testing/index.md

 ### No. of items listed:
 Videos - 889

 Audios - 191

 Concerts - 24

 ### Trading
 I'm open for general trades.
-Contact me through kyratrades@gmail.com.
+Contact me through <a href="mailto:kyratrades@gmail.com">kyratrades@gmail.com</a>.
 If you already have other means of reaching me (Reddit, Discord etc.) you're welcome to use them too!

 Feel free to send a trade request for anything you want, I'll almost certainly find something from your list!
 However, I may decline a trade if you don't have your formats listed.
 Moreover, please keep in mind I only trade for files in their original formats.